DMOJ/judge-server/README.md

 * Python 2/3
 * PyPy 2/3
 * Pascal
-* Perl
 * Mono C#/F#/VB

-The judge can also grade in the languages listed below.
-These languages are less tested and more likely to be buggy.
+The judge can also grade in the languages listed below:

 * Ada
 * AWK